 According to the official GDPR website, personal data can be “anything” – from a name or a photo, to medical information or a computer IP address, etc. – but for the purpose of this article, we’re going to focus on personal data being an email address.

 There are more than 269 billion emails sent every day (with this number expected to reach 333 billion emails by 2021!).

 A study by Return Path found that 53% of these are promotional emails.

 That’s a lot of emails.

-And with that kind of volume, it’s easy to see why email will become a hot topic for GDPR regulators as you and your company will be required to have consent (or another legal basis) in order to send these types of emails.
+And with that kind of volume, it’s easy to see why email is a hot topic for GDPR regulators as you and your company are required to have consent (or another legal basis) in order to send these types of emails.

 Now, even if you’re one of the many B2B companies that don’t use email marketing, if you send out an email to a group of recipients, then it could be considered email marketing – even if you’re sending it from our own personal Outlook account.

 So, it’s important you understand how you might be affected!

 To make sure your email campaigns don’t land you in GDPR hot water, we’ve outlined some of the changes or processes you’ll need to put in place to comply with the new privacy laws.